Coastal Flood Warning issued for Hancock by NWS - News Break

 Coastal Flood Warning issued for Hancock by NWS

-Effective: 2021-05-22 04:21:00 CDT Expires: 2021-05-22 19:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Take the necessary actions to protect flood-prone property.
+Effective: 2021-05-22 10:18:00 CDT Expires: 2021-05-22 19:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Take the necessary actions to protect flood-prone property.
 If travel is required, do not drive around barricades or through water of unknown depth.
 Target Area: Hancock COASTAL FLOOD WARNING REMAINS IN EFFECT UNTIL 7 PM CDT THIS EVENING * WHAT...Significant coastal flooding. * WHERE...Portions of southern Mississippi and southeast Louisiana. * WHEN...Until 7 PM CDT this evening. * IMPACTS...Numerous roads may be closed.
 Low lying property including homes, businesses, and some critical infrastructure will be inundated.
 Some shoreline erosion will occur. * ADDITIONAL DETAILS..Inundation of 2 to 4 feet will be possible.
-Tidal fluctuations may occur, however the total water rise will continue mainly due to the strong easterly winds.alerts.weather.gov
+Tidal fluctuations may occur, however the total water rise will continue mainly due to the strong easterly winds.
+High water is likely to continue over many areas into tonight and Sunday, and warnings or advisories are expected to be extended past 7 pm.alerts.weather.gov